Indiana-Crossroads-Of-America/FileEase/README.md

 ## About SharePoint

-This tool is an **open-source solution** powered by PHP and NGINX, offering an intuitive GUI for file uploads along with advanced compliance features.
-When integrated with Cloudflare's Proxy Firewall, it provides robust logging and compliance capabilities, including:
+This **open-source solution**, built with PHP and NGINX, provides an intuitive GUI for file uploads combined with advanced compliance features.
+When paired with Cloudflare's Proxy Firewall, it ensures robust logging and compliance functionalities, including:

-- Capturing `CF-RealIP` and `CF-RayID` for precise and detailed logs.
+- Capturing `CF-RealIP` and `CF-RayID` for precise, detailed logs.
-- Built to be open-source, highly customizable, and scalable for in-house deployment, with the potential to achieve enterprise-level functionality—features that remain partially developed in the current version.
+- Designed to be open-source, customizable, and scalable for in-house deployment, with enterprise-level capabilities planned for future development.
+- Logging uploaded file names, renaming files (via `index.php`), and tracking the new file name along with the associated RealIP in the log (Index.php).
+- FAL; which collects the RealIP of users trying to access Flagged Images.

-#### **Note**: This tool is designed for advanced users with expertise in PHP, NetStack, and server infrastructure. ⚠️**Important**: It **cannot** operate on shared hosting environments ⚠️.
+##### **Note**: This tool is designed for advanced users with expertise in PHP, NetStack, and server infrastructure. ⚠️**Important**: It **cannot** operate on shared hosting environments ⚠️.
 This limitation arises from compliance mechanisms that require server-level configurations, such as request interception and routing, which are typically restricted or unsupported by shared hosting providers due to their structural and security constraints.
 ---

 ## Key Features and Requirements